• COM2: Analysis & design

 Miguel Fernández Ruiz Spain Universidad Politécnica de Madrid

-Stathis Bousias Greece University of Patras
+Stathis Bousias Greece Department of Civ il Engineering

 David Fernández-Ordóñez Switzerland fib